 - Note 9.
 Retirement Plans WLC maintains two retirement plans for its employees, including a 401(k) retirement plan and a 403(b) retirement plan.
 Employees are eligible to participate in the 401(k) plan after completing one year of service.
 Eligibility for the 403(b) plan is at the time of employment and allows for employee deferrals.
 WLC provides for a discretionary contribution to the 401(k) plan based on each participant's compensation.
-For the years ending December 31, 2021 and 2020, contributions to the 401(k) plan were \$101,493 and 113,819, respectively. - Note 10.
-Donated Services For the years ended December 31, 2021 and 2020, WLC received \$24,842,989 and 41,940,103, respectively, of in-kind contributions consisting of legal and consulting services.
-Donated services are recorded at the amount reported by the contributing organization and are typically based on that organization's standard hourly billing rates. - Note 11.
+For the years ending December 31, 2022 and 2021, contributions to the 401(k) plan were \$112,122 and 101,493, respectively. - Note 10.
+Donated Services For the years ended December 31, 2022 and 2021, WLC received \$27,091,304 and \$24,842,989, respectively, of donated services that consisted of legal and consulting services to support its program services.
+Donated services are valued at the estimated fair value of services provided by the contributing organization and are typically based on that organization's standard hourly billing rates.
+Donated service were allocated one hundred percent to programs. - Note 11.
 Concentration of Credit Risk Financial instruments which potentially subject WLC to concentrations of credit risk include cash deposits with investment advisors, as well as deposits with financial institutions which, at times during the year, may exceed the limit of coverage by the Federal Deposit Insurance Corporation.
 Management believes the risk to be minimal.
-At December 31, 2021, there was \$119,790 in excess of these limits.
+At December 31, 2022, there was \$72,396 in excess of these limits.